Robinpig/Note/docs/CS/Java/Tomcat/Tomcat.md

     }
 }
 ```

-### StandardContext#reload
+### reload

 Reload this web application, if reloading is supported.
 **This method is designed to deal with reloads required by changes to classes in the underlying repositories of our class loader and changes to the web.xml file.**
 It does not handle changes to any context.xml file.
 If the context.xml has changed, you should stop this Context and create (and start) a new Context instance instead.
 Note that there is additional code in CoyoteAdapter#postParseRequest() to handle mapping requests to paused Contexts.

 ```java